-TRAVEL NORTH - 36: Kielder Wildlife Park, Inland in Northumberland
+Travel North - 36: Kielder Wildlife Park, Woodland Wonderland in Northumberland

 Northward bound on your holidays?
 The Cheviots beckon, take a week off camping by a lake.
 How about Kielder Water?

 It's official, according to the Campaign to Protect Rural England: Kielder Water is England's most tranquil beauty spot.

 The waters of the country's largest man-made lake lap on a peaceful shore surrounded by its largest forest.
 The Red Squirrel thrives here, well away from the haunts of its grey cousin, as do many other of England's wild animal species.
 By evening star-gazers are alive to the land's blackest, clearest skies.

 The Lakeside Way is a 27-mile 'multi-access' track that follows around Kielder's waters.
 It gives fresh access to the most scenic places on the shores of the lake.
 Cycle the whole route or walk part of it and take the ferry back.
 The trail has also been set to be wheel- and push-chair friendly.

 Begin at Hawkhope car park and cross the dam, then take the track to Tower Knowe.
 The track goes side-by-side with the road, then dips to cross a bridge over Little Whickhope Burn, and climbs again towards Whickhope.
 Follow on to the next inlet, cross another bridge and zig-zag uphill to the Bull Crag Peninsula.
 Take a right turn at the junction and on to a clearing.
 The track leads from here to the eastern end of the peninsula.
 Here and there along the way see small brass plaques set into stone, parts of a comminnioned work of art known as the 'Keepsake'.